 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Perfect spicy & moist pumpkin cupcakes to celebrate the Halloween season with – not forgetting some delicious creamy cream cheese frosting!
+Perfect spicy and moist pumpkin cupcakes with a cream cheese frosting, perfect to celebrate the autumn season with

 A batch of Pumpkin Cupcakes